miguelsilva5989/fps-lang/README.md

 #### Range

-Use `..` surround by 2 digits to define a `Range`.
+Use `..` surround by 2 digits to define a `Range`

-A `Range` is bound inclusively below and exclusively above.
+- `Range` is bound inclusively below and exclusively above

 Ranges can also be `RangeEqual` by adding a `=` sign to the range `0..=1`

-A `RangeEqual` is bound inclusively below and inclusively above.
+- `RangeEqual` is bound inclusively below and inclusively above.

 #### For loop